 Most of your clients will be looking for you online, and even if you’re getting referrals from happy clients, those people are probably searching for your name on Google.
 Focus your law firm marketing on digital efforts, such as:

-1. Mobile-Friendly Law Firm Website that Generates Leads
+1. Create a Mobile-Friendly Law Firm Website to Generates Leads

 Your firm’s website is typically the first impression potential clients have of your practice.
 Put your best foot forward by employing professional web design services for lawyers.
 These firms will create a site that looks professional and engaging yet serious.
 Your site should be visually appealing, from your law firm logo to the font on each page.